 Spinal cord injuries (SCIs) are what the law calls “catastrophic” injuries.
 A catastrophic injury is one that causes permanent or long-lasting damage.
 When something damages the spine, it interrupts the signals between the brain and body.
 This can result in loss of function and sensation or paralysis in one or more limbs.
 Spine injuries typically occur in trauma, or impact to the spinal cord, in situations such as falls or car accidents.
-If you or a loved one has an SCI after any type of accident in San Jose, discuss your legal opportunities with Henshaw & Henry, PC.
+If you or a loved one has an SCI after any type of accident in San Jose, discuss your legal opportunities with Henshaw Law Office.

 “Spinal cord law” can refer to a few different types of legal claims depending on the circumstances surrounding the accident.
 It is important to understand what shape your claim would take, so that you can follow the applicable rules and deadlines for filing.
 Missing the deadline for your specific claim can take away your chances of filing.
 The sooner you talk to a lawyer about your SCI, the better.
 Here are a few possible lawsuit types after an SCI:

 Dangerous and defective products can cause or contribute to spine injuries, such as a malfunctioning seatbelt that opens in a car accident.
 Car accidents are responsible for causing the majority (42%) of spinal cord injuries in the U.S. In a product liability suit against a manufacturer, you do not need to prove negligence.
 You must only show that the product has a defect, and that the product caused your injuries.

 If you fell or otherwise injured your spine on someone else’s property, you may have a premises liability claim.
 Property owners have a duty to keep their properties free from unreasonable hazards.
 Oftentimes, property owners’ insurance companies are responsible for paying for injuries that occur on the premises.